Backbone-Stories/website/_chapters/subversion.md

 > All my love,\
 > Q

 I spent hours imagining ways to deal with the disappointment of being rejected for my inexperience.
 My father's expertise meant his application was a mere formality.
-I sat in his office, in the chair he spent hours writing, and opened the responses once they arrived.
+I sat in his office, in the chair he spent hours writing in, and opened the responses once they arrived.

 "Dr. Quorn, your application has been denied for: subversion."

-My application however said "accepted: Active Research Position I."
+My application however said "accepted: Awake Research Position I."

 I sat for a long time trying to tease out the series of steps that led to a universe where someone as intelligent as my father would be denied for something so clearly false.
 How could any of this be true?